bobby-tan/bobby-tan.github.io/_posts/2020-05-11-The Intuition-Behind-Gradient-Boosting-and-XGBoost.md

 ### Gradient Boosting Tree

 In XGBoost, a gbtree is learnt such that the overall loss of the new model is minimized while keeping in mind not to *overfit* the model.
 Note that in this section, we are talking about 1 iteration of the above idea.
-To understand it better, let's start from the simplest possble tree which makes no split and predicts the same value regardless of the input.
+To understand it better, let's start from the simplest possible tree which makes no split and predicts the same value regardless of the input.
 This tree is extremely simple, is independent of the input and is definitely underfitted.
 Nonetheless, it can still help in decreasing loss.
 The problem mentioned can be represented by the equations below.

 $$